 As to whether or not it sounds in-character for Grogu to decide to leave Din, I would agree that Grogu would benefit from Jedi Training.
 His clan leads a very dangerous life, such that they often need someone else’s help to get out of trouble.
 The Mandalorian provides multiple instances of Grogu protecting Din or himself through the Force, only to either faint afterwards, or use the Force carelessly.
 (Din’s faster age rate, compared to Grogu, could eventually make it even harder for Din to defend the clan alone, but that point doesn’t come up in this chapter.)
 With training, Grogu could more effectively protect himself, Din, and their friends from danger, and reinforce the importance of Din’s clan’s love in helping Grogu unlock his full potential.
 “The Rescue” provides a satisfactory end for Season 2’s overarching story, but only when I hope Din makes good on his promise to see Grogu again.

-- Dr. Pershing, the first recurring Mandalorian character with an Asian-descended actor, finally made his first personal S2 appearance in this episode, and I split off his spotlight into a separate article.
+- Dr. Pershing, the first recurring Mandalorian character with a West Asian actor, appeared in person for the first time since Season 1, and I split off his spotlight into a separate article.